six-group/six-webcomponents/.github/contributing.md

 You will need [Node.js](https://nodejs.org) **version 16+**, and [NPM](https://www.npmjs.com/package/npm) **version 8**.

-After cloning the repo, run in root directory:
+After cloning the repository, run in root directory:

 ```bash
 $ npm install # install the dependencies of the project